 A major result in ARM is that SCMs have proven themselves capable of directly validating parameterization results against ARM measurements.
-Because climatically critical observable quantities such as column liquid water and downwelling surface shortwave and longwave radiation can be both derived from SCM results and inferred from observations at the SGP site, it is safe to say that with extensive examples of this type of research in ARM, a major step has been achieved in fulfilling the original promise of the SCM approach.
+Because climatically critical observable quantities such as column liquid water and downwelling surface shortwave and longwave radiation can be both derived from SCM results and inferred from observations at the SGP site.
+It is safe to say that with extensive examples of this type of research in ARM, a major step has been achieved in fulfilling the original promise of the SCM approach.

 The SCM is a convenient testbed for examining many aspects of the ways in which GCMs treat subgrid physical processes.
 For example, Lane et al. (2000) found strong sensitivity to vertical resolution in several test integrations in which they increased the number of layers substantially.
 Several possibilities are raised by this result.
-One is that the parameterizations are constructed around implicit assumptions as to how many layers are involved, so that they do not generalize to arbitrary vertical resolution and converge at sufficiently small vertical grid size.
-Another is that typical GCM and NWP vertical resolutions are simply inadequate for some aspects of parameterized subgrid physics, although they may generally be satisfactory from the viewpoint of large-scale dynamics.
+One is that the parameterizations are constructed around implicit assumptions as to how many layers are involved, so that they do not generalize to arbitrary vertical resolution and converge at sufficiently small vertical grid sizes.
+Another is that typical GCM and NWP vertical resolutions are simply inadequate for some aspects of parameterized subgrid physics, such as marine stratocumulus clouds, although they may generally be satisfactory from the viewpoint of large-scale dynamics.

+The SCM approach has been also used by the Global Energy and Water Cycle Experiment (GEWEX) Cloud System Study (GCSS) /Global Atmospheric System Study (GASS) to study cloud processes in which CRMs and LES models are also used.
+Most of the GCSS/GASS studies employed idealized horizontal forcing data that represent certain aspects of the observations.
+Early GCSS SCM studies include the modeling of stratocumulus topped boundary layer (Bechtold et al. 1996; Zhu et al. 2005), the smoke cloud case (Bretherton et al. 1999b), the Atlantic Stratocumulus Transition Experiment (ASTEX, Bretherton et al. 1999a), and the diurnal cycle of shallow cumulus over land (Lenderink et al. 2004; Guichard et al.; 2004).
+The GCSS/GASS case studies have enriched the SCM studies in ARM (e.g., Guichard et al.; 2004; Fridlind 2012; Petch et al. 2014).

 1.3 Requirement on large scale forcing data

-In the simplest setting, the SCMs calculate the time evolution of the vertical distributions of temperature and water paper, schematically written as:
+In the simplest setting, the SCMs calculate the time evolution of the vertical distributions of temperature and water vapor, schematically written as:

 (1)